mmcgrana/pgpin/README.md

 If the experiment is successful, we should end up with some nice artifacts:

-* A non-trivial example service in Go.
+* A non-trivial example service in Go, including associated documentation.

 * A list of key functionalities for such services and example implementation snippets in the app.